The ensemble broad-frequency power spectrum of Stripe-82 quasars from multiple surveys: Discussion and conclusions

 The best-fit bending frequencies in the UV power spectra can also be used to constrain various models.
 In the case of X-ray reverberation, we expect two breaks in the UV (and optical) PSD \citep[see][]{Papoutsis25}.
 The first is the bending frequency that also appears in the X-ray PSD.
 However, the bending timescale, $T_{b,UV}=1/\nu_b$, is $\sim 285$ days for the master sample (see Table \ref{tab:master}).
 The respective timescale in X-rays for a quasar with \bhm\ $ \sim 7\times 10^8$M$_{\odot}$ and \ledd\ $ \sim 0.13$, is $T_{b,X-rays}\sim 22$ days, assuming the \cite{mchardy06} relation.
 Therefore, the bending frequencies we detect cannot be associated with the bending frequency in the X-ray PSD.

 The second bending frequency in the UV/optical PSDs should be due to the break frequency in the disc transfer function.
 Roughly speaking, this bending time scale is associated with the time it takes for the X-rays to propagate from the inner disc up to the outer radius of the part of the disc that emits in the UV.
-Interestingly, \cite{Panagiotou22} predicts that this PSD break should be proportional to \bhm$^{-0.65}$ (see their equation A2), which is very similar to what we find.
-This result is in support of the X-ray reverberation hypothesis.
+Interestingly, \cite{Panagiotou22} predicted that this PSD break should be proportional to \bhm$^{-0.65}$ (see their Eq.
+A2), which is very similar to what we found.
+This result supports the X-ray reverberation hypothesis.

-However, the bending time scales that we detect in the UV PSDs are rather low.
-For example, \cite{Papoutsis25} show that the bending frequency in the disc transfer function should be around $\sim 10^{-2}$ day$^{-1}$ for an AGN with a mass of $8\times 10^8$ and an accretion rate of 0.1 of the Eddington limit (see Figure 1 in their paper).
-However, the best fit $\nu_b$ in the combined PSD of the master sample is $\sim 2-3$ times smaller.
-We need PSDs of many more objects, preferably sampled at even lower frequencies, to test theoretical models.
+However, the bending timescales that we detect in the UV PSDs are rather low.
+For example, \cite{Papoutsis25} showed that the bending frequency in the disc transfer function should be around $\sim 10^{-2}$ day$^{-1}$ for an AGN with a mass of $8\times 10^8$ and an accretion rate of 0.1 of the Eddington limit (see Fig. 1 in their paper).
+However, the best fit $\nu_b$ in the combined PSD of the master sample is about two to three times smaller.
+We need PSDs for many more objects, preferably sampled at even lower frequencies, to perform tests with theoretical models.